-PREREQUISITE: ALEKS score of 65% or higher, ACT score of 23-24, or SAT score of 580 or higher student will learn to solve systems of linear inequalities graphically, followed by the algebraic methods: simplex method, and dual method.
+This course, for students with liberal arts or business intent, covers the standard topics in a Finite Math course.
+It begins with using matrices to solve systems of linear equations by the Gauss-Jordan method.
+Then the student will learn to solve systems of linear inequalities graphically, followed by the algebraic methods: simplex method, and dual method.
 After a brief treatment of sets and Venn diagrams, probability is presented, covering the definition of probability, the union rule, conditional probability and the Bayes Theorem.